Adam Faith: Music career

 At the age of 20 and living with his parents, he bought a house close to Hampton Court for £6,000, where he moved with his family from their house in Acton.
 In December 1960, he became the first pop artist to appear on the TV interview series Face to Face with John Freeman.
 Faith made six further albums and 35 singles, with a total of 24 chart entries, of which 11 made the UK top ten, including his two number ones.
-Ten of the eleven singles that made the top ten actually also made the top 5.
+Ten of the eleven singles that made the top ten also made the top 5.
 Faith managed to lodge twenty consecutive single releases on the UK Singles Chart, starting with "What Do You Want?" in November 1959 and culminating with "I Love Being in Love with You" in mid-1964; this was quite a feat for a British artist of Faith's era.

 Faith's last top ten hit in the UK (in October 1963) was "The First Time" (UK No. 5), which was also his first single with his backing group in 1963 and 1964, the Roulettes, acquired to give Faith's music a harder 'beat group' edge more in keeping with the Merseybeat sound at that time sweeping the British charts.
 His 1974 single "I Survived" made the top 30 of the "Capital Countdown" on London's Capital Radio.

 Benefiting from the enthusiasm of American audiences for all artists British at the height of the British Invasion in 1964–1965, Faith managed to register one single in the top 40 of the US Billboard Hot 100, "It's Alright" (which was not released as a single in his native UK).
 Faith's teen pop became less popular in the mid-1960s in competition with the Beatles.
 His final top-40 single in the UK was "Someone's Taken Maria Away" in 1965.
 In 1967, he recorded the psychedelic-sounding "Cowman, Milk Your Cow", which was written by Barry Gibb and Robin Gibb and released as a single in September that same year.
 The following year, Faith parted company with EMI.